 My brother Frankie and I had bright red hair.
 At school, we were known as “Red.”
-I have been accused of having a bad temper because of my red hair.
+He and I have been accused of having a bad temper because of our red hair.
 I never thought it was true.

 Frank once beat up my entire 6th grade class for calling him “Red”.
 I beat up a girl for calling me “Red”.
 She was taller and double my size in weight.
 I knew I’d be in trouble for beating her up, so I confessed before my mom found out.
 To my surprise my mother took my side and went to the girl’s home to confront the mother.